yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

     <td style="white-space: normal;"><i>I don't have the right background (e.g. math, cs, coding)</i></td>
     <td style="white-space: normal;">
       <ul>
-        <li>Expectation of a particular set of prerequisites, that there won't be time to learn anything during the program, that the admissions committee made a mistake</li>
+        <li>Assumes a particular set of prerequisites, that there won't be time to learn anything during the program, that the admissions committee made a mistake</li>
-        <li>We assume that there is a "right background"</li>
+        <li>Assumes that there is a "right background"</li>
-        <li>Need to know everything during the PhD<br>Not having time to learn what is necessary</li>
+        <li>Assumes that you need to know everything before the Ph.D.
         <li>We focus on the things we aren't good at vs what we are.</li>
-        <li>You're at a disadvantage if you don't know certain things or have had certain research or industry experience</li>
+        <li>Assumes you're at a disadvantage if you don't know certain things or have had certain research or industry experience</li>
-        <li>That differences in background are a weakness as opposed to a strength</li>
+        <li>Assumes That differences in background are a weakness as opposed to a strength</li>
       </ul>
      </td>
   </tr>